wolfcms/wolfcms/frog/plugins/skeleton/readme.txt

 * To use the settings and documentation pages, you will first need to enable the plugin!

-* In index.php, change the value of require_frog_version into a non-existant Frog version and look at the plugins list (in the administration section) again.
+* In index.php, change the value of require_wolf_version into a non-existant Wolf version and look at the plugins list (in the administration section) again.

 * Did you know you can have the controller make a visible tab (or not)?
 Change